Archive for the ‘current events’ Category

 No need to schedule an “operations night”.
 Operations are 24×7.

-Model Railroader .
+I will sometimes pick up a copy of Model Railroader .
 Always good articles about how to build great scenes, how to scratch build a handcar, mix the right paint color for the Carolina Piedmont Railroad .
 Sometimes computer programs to assist with keeping trains on schedule and delivered to the right siding.

 But I suspect Mr. Buffet will be looking for the balance sheet, expense and revenue summary, cash flow statement, sales projection.
 Stuff like that.
 He will be more interested in talking with the CEO, COO, and the CFO than the man or woman that drives the choo-choo.